apache/druid/docs/operations/security-user-auth.md

 |`/druid-internal/v1/segments/`|realtime|
 |`/status`|all process types|

-### `SYSTEM_TABLES`
+### `SYSTEM_TABLE`
-Resource names for this type are system schema table names in the `sys` schema in SQL.
-For example `sys.segments` and `sys.server_segments`.
-Druid only enforces authorization for `SYSTEM_TABLES` resources when the Broker property `druid.sql.planner.authorizeSystemTablesDirectly` is true.
+Resource names for this type are system schema table names in the `sys` schema in SQL, for example `sys.segments` and `sys.server_segments`.
+Druid only enforces authorization for `SYSTEM_TABLE` resources when the Broker property `druid.sql.planner.authorizeSystemTablesDirectly` is true.
 ### HTTP methods

 For information on what HTTP methods are supported on a particular request endpoint, please refer to the [API documentation](./api-reference.md).